domini7/MugiBot/README.md

 m-image (keyword)       | Get a random image based off keyword. m-inspirobot            | Bot sends an inspirational image from inspirobot. m-covid (optional)      | Get coronavirus stats for the world or specific countries. m-define (keyword)      | Define a word using urban dictionary.
-Potentially NSFW and restricted to DM's or #bot-spam. m-flip                  | Flip a coin. m-userinfo              | Displays basic user info, must be used in a server. m-echo                  | Bot repeats what is said after 'm-echo ...'.
+Potentially NSFW m-flip                  | Flip a coin. m-userinfo              | Displays basic user info, must be used in a server. m-echo                  | Bot repeats what is said after 'm-echo ...'.